Too Many City Bikes? Here's How to Choose the Right One

 Bestseller

-The number of gears on a city bike determines how easily you can adapt to different terrains and riding conditions, such as hills, flat roads, or stop-and-go traffic.
-Choosing the right gear range affects your comfort, efficiency, and ability to handle the routes you encounter most often in daily city riding.
+The number of gears on a city bike determines how easily you can adapt to different terrains and riding conditions.
+Choosing the right gear range impacts pedaling comfort, efficiency, and how well the bike handles hills, flat roads, or stop-and-go traffic.

 Popular options